 I constructed this wall in November 2012 when we welcomed our first child through the Safe Families for Children Program.
-This fortress doesn’t keep me from providing the love, care and nurturing they need.
+This fortress doesn’t keep me from providing the love, care, and nurturing they need.
 It doesn’t stop me from giving lots of hugs, kisses, and smiles.
-It doesn’t keep me from coloring pictures, playing hide-n-go seek, or reading bed time stories.
-But what this wall does do, is keep me from being too emotionally attached to their tiny fingers, sweet giggles, and lovable hugs.
+It doesn’t keep me from coloring pictures, playing hide-n-go seek, or reading bedtime stories.
+But what this wall does is keep me from being too emotionally attached to their tiny fingers, sweet giggles, and lovable hugs.
 Goldilocks is the 7th child we have been able to love and care for through this program, and despite having her for 94 days, the fortress around my heart has stayed perfectly intact…that is until a few nights ago.

-A few nights ago the strong wall that has withstood all of the cute stories, funny looks, and Eskimo kisses, came crashing down.
-After our bed time prayer, Daniel lovingly kissed her forehead and then walked out of the room, but I stayed for just a ‘sec’.
+A few nights ago, the strong wall that has withstood all of the cute stories, funny looks, and Eskimo kisses, came crashing down.
+After our bedtime prayer, Daniel lovingly kissed her forehead and then walked out of the room, but I stayed for just a ‘sec.’
 With my eyes closed, I could hear her whispering to her stuffed turtle and singing her ABC’s.
-It was adorable and I couldn’t help but smile; but after about three minutes of Ms.Chatterbox chatting away, I heard her get quiet, and I felt her begin to shift as if getting more comfy in her sheets.
-With my eyes still closed, I could feel her warm breath near my face and I heard her sigh and then whisper, “Wisha?
+It was adorable, and I couldn’t help but smile; but after about three minutes of Ms.Chatterbox chatting away, I heard her get quiet, and I felt her begin to shift as if getting comfier in her sheets.
+With my eyes still closed, I could feel her warm breath near my face, and I heard her sigh and then whisper, “Wisha?
 Wisha?”

 Before I could open my eyes, I felt her soft hand stroke the side of my face as she moved my hair and quietly spoke the words, “Me love you.”
-At that moment my wall came down.
+At that moment, my wall came down.
 I tried to stop it, but I couldn’t.
 I tried to hurry out of bed, but my body was frozen.
-Within seconds and without a moments notice, my heart became exposed and I was vulnerable.
+Within seconds and without a moment’s notice, my heart became exposed, and I was vulnerable.
 I laid there for almost five minutes with tears pouring down my face, I tried to reconstruct my wall, but it was too late.

 It’s been several days since she bulldozed my wall.
 Her giggles now penetrate me.
 Her smile now turns me into mush.
 When she gallops down the hallway, makes random animal sounds when she is alone in her room, or talks on her pretend phone, I can’t help but smile and get teary-eyed all at the same time.

-Without my wall, it’s hard for me to put the toys away in her room knowing that some day soon, I won’t be hunting down the other Barbie shoe, rearranging the books on the shelf, or organizing the blocks in the baskets.
+Without my wall, it’s hard for me to put the toys away in her room, knowing that someday soon, I won’t be hunting down the other Barbie shoe, rearranging the books on the shelf, or organizing the blocks in the baskets.

-Without my wall, I walk by her play kitchen and the sounds of pots and pans clanging together in the morning as she makes eggs is now music to my ears.
+Without my wall, I walk by her play kitchen, and the sounds of pots and pans clanging together in the morning as she makes eggs are now music to my ears.
 I can’t even take out the trash without zoning in on the little red wagon and not think about how I will one day not hear her chatting with me as we explore the neighborhood and creeks together.